griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Attendance does not always equal productivity

+* Lack of diversity in hiring.
+Employees must not be sourced from the same location

-* Lack of diversity in hiring or retention of valuable knowledge if employees have to leave
+* Retention of valuable employees is lost if they choose to relocate out of the area

 * Salaries, [Rents](https://www.zumper.com/blog/2015/03/san-francisco-rent-prices-continue-rapid-rise-february/) and Commuting costs increasing in San Francisco/London make remote working more rational and logical.
   * Either that or Tech knowledge workers will have to live in conditions next to their place of [employment](https://www.apple.com/supplier-responsibility/progress-report/)